Safe third country

 Contrary to Article 91(3) of the Asylum Code, the Opinion was simply a compilation of sources of information about Türkiye and contains no legal reasoning as to why this information leads to the conclusion that Türkiye is a safe third country for asylum seekers from the five countries concerned.
 In fact, the sources mentioned in the “Opinion” seem to rather substantiate the opposite conclusion.
 Finally, it should be mentioned that the “Opinion” has still not been published by the authorities nor is it included as part of the applicants’ file in the inadmissibility decisions.[11]

-As a result, from the entry into force of the JMDs, the applications lodged by those nationalities can be rejected as “inadmissible” without their applications being examined on their merits.
+As a result, since the entry into force of the JMDs, the applications lodged by those nationals of these countries can be rejected as “inadmissible” without their applications being examined on their merits.

 The criteria provided by the Asylum Code are to be assessed in each individual case, except where a third country has been declared as generally safe in the national list.[14]
 Such provision seems to derogate from the duty to carry out an individualised assessment of the safety criteria where the applicant comes from a country included in the list of “safe third countries”, contrary to the Directive and to international law.
 Even where a country has been designated as generally safe, the authorities should conduct an individualised examination of the fulfilment of the safety criteria.
 Moreover, there should be a possibility to challenge both the general designation of a country as safe and the application of the concept in an individual case.[15]

-Up until the end of 2020, the safe third country concept was only applied in the context of the Fast-Track Border Procedure under Article 84 IPA, previously in force, on the islands for those that arrived after 20 March 2016 and subject to the EU-Türkiye Statement, and in particular vis-à-vis Syrians, who fall under the EU Türkiye Statement, namely those who have entered Greece via the Greek Aegean islands and a geographical restriction is imposed to them.
+Up until the end of 2020, the safe third country concept was only applied in the context of the Fast-Track Border Procedure under Article 84 IPA, previously in force, to those who entered Greece after 20 March 2016 via the Greek Aegean islands and under a measure of geographical restriction.
+It should be noted that the concept was only applies to Syrian nationals.

 Since June 2021, all applications for international protection submitted by nationals of Syria, Afghanistan, Somalia, Pakistan and Bangladesh throughout the Greek territory are examined under the safe third country concept pursuant to JMD 42799/2021, as amended by JMD 485868/2021 and 734214/2022.
 Based on this new policy, asylum applications of people from the aforementioned five nationalities are not examined on the basis of their individual circumstances and the risks they face in their country of origin.
 Instead, they are presumed to be safe in Türkiye, and only if Türkiye is proven not to be safe, these applications are deemed ‘admissible’, and the competent decision authorities proceed to the examination of the applications for international protection on the merits.
-Three out of the five nationalities mentioned in the JMD 42799/03.06.2021 are those who are most often recognised as refugees in Greece.
-In 2020, before the said JMD, 92% of Syrians, 66% of Afghans, and 94% of Somalis (median acceptance rate: 84%) received refugee or subsidiary status.
-However, following the JMD, rejections have increased significantly.[15]
+Three out of the five nationalities mentioned in the JMD 42799/03.06.2021 are amongst those with the highest recognition rate in Greece.
+In 2020, before the adoption of said JMD, 92% of Syrians, 66% of Afghans, and 94% of Somalis (median acceptance rate: 84%) received refugee or subsidiary status.
+However, since the JMD, rejections have increased significantly.[16]

-Furthermore, the suspension of returns/readmissions under the EU-Türkiye Statement is publicly acknowledged by both the European Commission and the competent Ministers of the Greek government.[17]
-The European Commission in the 12 October 2022 report about Türkiye explicitly states, inter alia, the following: ‘Türkiye maintained the suspension of returns from the Greek islands that it put in place in March 2020 […] The return of irregular migrants from the Greek islands under the EU-Türkiye Statement continued to be suspended, as it has been since March 2020.’[18] while in its 6th Annual report clearly points out that Türkiye was no longer using COVID-19 as a pretext for refusing returns.
-In particular, it this report, it is explicitly stated that: ‘Although resettlements from Türkiye resumed as of July 2020, returns from Greece remain suspended.
-Responding to repeated requests from the Greek authorities and the European Commission regarding the resumption of return operations, Türkiye has stated that no return operation would take place unless the alleged pushbacks along the Turkish-Greek border stop and Greece revokes its decision to consider Türkiye a Safe Third Country’.[19]
+Furthermore, the suspension of returns/readmissions under the EU-Türkiye Statement is publicly acknowledged by both the European Commission and the relevant Ministers of the Greek government.[18]
+The European Commission, in a 12 October 2022 report on Türkiye, explicitly states inter alia that ‘Türkiye maintained the suspension of returns from the Greek islands that it put in place in March 2020 […] The return of irregular migrants from the Greek islands under the EU-Türkiye Statement continued to be suspended, as it has been since March 2020.’[19] while in its 6th Annual report, the Commission clearly points out that Türkiye was no longer using COVID-19 as a pretext for refusing returns.
+In particular, the Commission recognizes that: ‘[a]lthough resettlements from Türkiye resumed as of July 2020, returns from Greece remain suspended.
+Responding to repeated requests from the Greek authorities and the European Commission regarding the resumption of return operations, Türkiye has stated that no return operation would take place unless the alleged pushbacks along the Turkish-Greek border stop and Greece revokes its decision to consider Türkiye a Safe Third Country’.[20]
 The Minister of Citizen Protection has explicitly stated that Türkiye refuses to implement the Statement and invokes the COVID-19 pandemic as grounds for suspending readmissions.
 The Minister of Migration and Asylum noted in early 2022 that “Türkiye has unilaterally suspended admission of those who do not qualify international protection since March 2020, under the pretext of COVID”.
-In a previous statement, the Minister stressed that Türkiye “has refused to implement its commitments, and continues to refuse to engage in any way on the issue”.[20]
-Besides, the Readmission Unit of the Migration Management Directorate of the Hellenic Police, in response to relevant questions submitted by GCR, systematically confirms the absence of any prospect of removal of refugees from the Eastern Aegean islands to Türkiye, while the Administrative Courts on judicial review of detention affirm the manifest lack of prospects of readmission to Türkiye, highlighting that the procedure for the readmission of third-country nationals to Türkiye has already been suspended since 16 March 2020 and there is no evidence that this suspension will be lifted immediately, that the police authority has not proceeded to any action to execute the readmission decision, as well as that precondition for the readmission of third-country nationals to Türkiye is the submission of a relevant return application by the competent Greek authority, however, no requests have been submitted for the applicants’ return to Türkiye nor does it appear that there is any intention to do so, due to the indefinite suspension of the relevant procedures on the part of the Turkish authorities.[21]
+In a previous statement, the Minister stressed that Türkiye “has refused to implement its commitments, and continues to refuse to engage in any way on the issue”.[21]
+Besides, the Readmission Unit of the Migration Management Directorate of the Hellenic Police, in response to relevant questions submitted by GCR, systematically confirms the absence of any prospect of removal of refugees from the Eastern Aegean islands to Türkiye, while the Administrative Courts competent for the judicial review of detention affirm the manifest lack of prospects of readmissions to Türkiye, highlighting that the procedure for the readmission of third-country nationals to Türkiye has already been suspended since 16 March 2020 and there is no evidence that this suspension will be lifted immediately, that the police authority has not proceeded to any action to execute the readmission decision, as well as that precondition for the readmission of third-country nationals to Türkiye is the submission of a relevant return application by the competent Greek authority, however, no requests have been submitted for the applicants’ return to Türkiye nor does it appear that there is any intention to do so, due to the indefinite suspension of the relevant procedures on the part of the Turkish authorities.[22]

 It is also worth noting that due to this suspension, the Greek authorities do not send readmission requests to the Turkish authorities regarding persons whose applications have been examined under the safe third country concept.[23]